willystawn/blum-auto-clicker/README.md

 	python main.py
 	```

-2. **Select an action:**
+2. **Choose an action:**
-    - Press `s` to start the clicker
+    - Press `s` to start the auto-clicker
-    - Press `p` to pause/resume the programm
+    - Press `p` to pause/resume the program
-    - Press `p` to pause/resume the programm
+    - Press `p` again to pause/resume the program (to make sure the function works properly)

-## You should fistly start the game, and then press 's' to start.
+## Make sure to start the game first, then press 's' to start auto-clicker.